Battle of Glendale: Battle

-At 2 p.m., while Longstreet and Hill waited for the sounds of Huger's expected opening assault, Longstreet interpreted distant unidentified cannon fire as the signal to begin the coordinated attack.
+At 2 p.m., while Longstreet and A.P.
+Hill waited for the sounds of Huger's expected opening assault, Longstreet interpreted distant unidentified cannon fire as the signal to begin the coordinated attack.
 He opened upon McCall's line with his artillery, and McCall's artillery soon returned counter-battery fire.
 Nearby, Lee, Longstreet, and visiting Confederate President Jefferson Davis were conferring on horseback when they came under heavy artillery fire (presumably blind fire from the Parrott rifles of McCall's Pennsylvania Artillery units), wounding two men and killing three horses.
-A. P. Hill, commanding in that sector, ordered the president and senior generals to the rear.
-Longstreet attempted to silence the batteries of Federal Parrott rifles firing in his direction, but long-range artillery fire proved to be inadequate to the task.
-He ordered Colonel Micah Jenkins to charge the batteries, soon followed by his other brigades mobilizing along the line, which brought about a general fight around 4 p.m.
+Hill, commanding in that sector, ordered the president and senior generals to the rear.
+Longstreet ordered Colonel Micah Jenkins to "silence" the Federal battery—an order he would later state he intended to mean the engagement of the cannoneers by sharpshooters, but which instead resulted in the overeager Jenkins ordering his brigade to charge the guns across the open field.
+This action was soon followed by Longstreet's other brigades mobilizing along the line, which brought about a general fight around 4 p.m.